shresthaanu/RoleRGCN/README.md

 # Data Sources
 FakeNewsNet-PolitiFact dataset can be downloaded using the code provided at https://github.com/KaiDMML/FakeNewsNet

-For the details about how to download the dataset that we have used in paper, please follow the instructions provided here https://github.com/shresthaanu/ECIR21TextualCharacteristicsOfFakeNews/tree/main/Data

 # Content

 * Script to generate train-test split : ```Code/Preprocess/five_fold_train_test_split.ipynb```